Vehicle crossing application Vehicle crossing application

 • For rural properties with a culvert pipe under the vehicle crossing, the property owner is responsible for maintenance of the culvert to keep it free of debris that could block the culvert to cause it to overflow and cause flooding, or damage the road.

-• Property owners are expected to maintain the grassed area in front of their property to a reasonable standard, to ensure traffic visibility is not compromised, long grass does not become a fire hazard, and the area looks tidy.
+• Property owners are expected to maintain the berm (grass area) in front of their property to a reasonable standard, to ensure traffic visibility is not compromised, long grass does not become a fire hazard, and the area looks tidy.

-• For any concerns about the way a street front is being maintained contact us.
-If the area is a hazard, AT will take action to minimise the risk to the community.
+• For any concerns about the way a street front is being maintained, visit berm maintenance.

 The legal requirements surrounding the need to construct and maintain a vehicle crossing can be found in: